If you’ve ever enjoyed a McCafe Shamrock Shake at McDonald’s, you’re likely well aware that it’s back in season.

 But something seemingly so straightforward as a milkshake, which should just contain a few ingredients, isn’t as simple as it first seems.
 Three main ingredients are highlighted on the company’s website: vanilla reduced-fat ice cream, shamrock shake syrup, and whipped cream.

 So stop reading right there, and you might believe that this indulgence isn’t bad for you.
 But delve a little deeper, and note that the three ingredients may as well be considered the shake’s three food groups.
 Each main ingredient contains a host of chemical compounds, artificial colors, and complex ingredients that add up to trouble and can adversely affect our health.

 I know, I know.
 No one goes to McDonald’s for their health.

 But if you’ve made or want to make some changes in your diet to ultimately regain your health, you don’t have to miss out this year on a mint-flavored shake.

-It’s not complicated, nor expensive, to make a similar treat at home, and to clean it up a lot.
+It’s not complicated, nor expensive, to make a similar and cleaner treat yourself.

 My pantry and freezer already contained protein powder, yogurt made from grass-fed cows’ milk, and pure peppermint essential oil – products I purchase from Youngevity, a healthy lifestyle company for which I am a distributor.
 (See my full disclosure statement by clicking HERE.)
 The rest of the ingredients below came from my local grocery store.

-OK, stop.
-LOOK at and compare the carbs and sugar again.
+And, full stop.
+So LOOK at and compare the carbs and sugar again.
 Those are NOT typos.
 What do all of those carbs and sugars do to our body?
 They create an inflammatory response, beginning in our gut.
 If not controlled, this inflammation can affect other aspects of our health and ultimately lead to illness and disease.